Yutong-Lu/Datathon-1/README.md

    Regarding the number of neighbours K in KNN, we tried a variety of K values and found that K=1 always gives the greatest accuracy and precision, but it may lead to overfitting of the model.
 We plotted accuracy vs K and precision score vs K with K ranging from 1 to 30, and found that the first large drop in accuracy or precision occurs when K increases from 3 to 4.

    *This might change depending on the variables we use.*

-   *When using the binary cancer status variable, the first drop in precision and accuracy plot is from K = 2 to K = 3.*

 ### RQ2
 1. Choose variables to include in the process of k-mode.
 Drop the variable severity.